syncsign/examples/README.md

 Example code for Vobot Sync Display.

-These examples can be deployed to Hub, and runs after reboot.
+Each of the example can be deployed to Hub, and runs after reboot.

 # List